Generation Names & Labels

 Alternative X Generation names include:

 There are many references to alternative baby boomer generation names including:

-The Baby Boomers generation also includes the Generation Jones (1954-1965) a sub-group which covers the post-World War II baby boomers to the first wave of Generation X. Taken from “keeping up with the Joneses,” a competitive desire for material possessions, ultimately denied by recession and unemployment in the 1980s.
+The Baby Boomers generation also includes the Generation Jones sub-generation from the post-World War II baby boomers to the first wave of Generation X. The name comes from “keeping up with the Joneses,” a competitive desire for material possessions, ultimately denied by recession and unemployment in the 1980s.

 Alternative generation names include: